 If residents are unsure of and/or requires clarification about a policy or procedure, they should contact their Resident Assistant (RA) or a member of the Housing & Residence Life Staff.

-Residence Hall and Apartment Check In
+Residence Hall and Apartment Check In Requirements

 Students who are assigned for the current fall or spring semester, must schedule a check in date and time prior to their arrival to check into their assigned space that is determined and communicated by University Housing and Residence Life.
 Students may not check in early without receiving prior approval and will not be able to proceed with their check in to their assigned space in the residence communities.
 Any student assigned for the current fall or spring semester will receive check in information from the University Housing and Residence Life office to help students to prepare to live on campus.
-Each resident may bring no more than ONE (1) guest to assist with their check-in.
+Each resident may bring no more than one (1) guest to assist with their check-in.

-Please Note: Effective immediately, any student currently assigned and living on campus must complete and clear ALL mandatory health requirements and health holds prior to checking into the residence communities at UH Hilo.
+Any student currently assigned and living on campus must complete and clear ALL mandatory health requirements and health holds prior to checking into the residence communities at UH Hilo.
 All medical documentation of all health clearance requirements must be received, verified and cleared by the Student Medical Services (SMS) before the student is able to schedule their check in date and time.

 Mandatory Health Requirements Include: